Pierre-Migeon/FASTQ_examiner/README.md

 # FASTQ_examiner
-A tool to check validity of FASTQ files, correct if necessary, and output summary graphs and statistics for these
+##A tool to check validity of FASTQ files, correct if necessary, and output summary graphs and statistics for these

-I am building this project in order to learn python.

 I used this tool to quickly make some random fastq files to play with during development: